Women's rugby league

-Women's rugby league is the female-only version of Rugby league.
-There are women's clubs in Australia, Great Britain, and New Zealand, overseen internationally by the Women & Girls Rugby League.
+Women's rugby league is the female-only version of rugby league.

-Australia, France, England and New Zealand compete on a regular basis with a Women's Rugby League World Cup being established in 2000.
+The sport has growing more popular in Australia, France, Great Britain, and New Zealand.
+These countries regularly compete in the Women's Rugby League World Cup which has been in operation since 2000.

-Governing Bodies
+Governing bodies

-Women's & Girls Rugby League
+International Rugby League

-The Women & Girls Rugby League is the international governing body of women's rugby league and was established in 2000 in conjunction with the first Women's Rugby League World Cup.

-The organisation currently oversees the running of the international game for women's rugby league and helps organize rugby league domestically in several countries.
+As with men's rugby league, the international game and national governing bodies are overseen by the International Rugby League.

+National bodies

 Australian Women's Rugby League

+The Australian Rugby League Commission and National Rugby League are the governing bodies of female rugby league in Australia.

-The Australian Women's Rugby League is the governing body of female rugby league in Australia and other parts of Oceania and was established in 1993.
-It currently falls under the Australian Rugby League which oversees its running and management but it took the association five years to be recognized by the ARL.
+From its establishment in 1993, the Australian Women's Rugby League was the governing body of female rugby league in Australia and other parts of Oceania.
+It took the association five years to be recognized by the ARL.
+From 1998, the AWRL was an affiliate of the ARL.
+The AWRL ran the Australia women's national rugby league team and National Championships.
+Affiliated to the AWRL were state-level governing organisations in the Queensland Women's Rugby League, New South Wales Women's Rugby League, Canberra Women's Rugby League and the Western Australian Women's Rugby League.

+Following the advent of the Australian Rugby League Commission in 2012, the duties of the AWRL were absorbed by the ARLC and NRL.

-The AWRL is run at state level by its own governing organisations in the Queensland Women's Rugby League, New South Wales Women's Rugby League, Canberra Women's Rugby League and the Western Australian Women's Rugby League.
-The main women's competitions in Australia are the National Rugby League Women's Premiership, Sydney Metropolitan Women's Rugby League and the Brisbane and District Women's Rugby League.
+The main women's competitions in Australia are the National Rugby League Women's Premiership, New South Wales Women's Rugby League and the Queensland Rugby League Women's Premiership.

-At international level the Australian Women's side is commonly referred to as the Australian Jillaroos.

 Rugby Football League

-The RFL Women's Rugby League is the governing body of female rugby league in the United Kingdom; although some activity is run by the independent Women's Amateur Rugby League Association, originally established in 1985.
-With summer rugby becoming increasingly popular, the appeal of WARLA has waned, with the RFL running the largest women's rugby league competition in the world.
+The Rugby Football League is the governing body of female rugby league in the United Kingdom; although some activity is run by the independent Women's Amateur Rugby League Association established in 1985.
+With women's rugby becoming increasingly popular, the RFL has taken more control in running women's competitions.

-At the beginning of the 2006 season there were between thirty and forty female only rugby league clubs running in England not including clubs that have teams of both sexes.
+At the beginning of the 2006 season there were between thirty and forty female-only rugby league clubs running in England, not including clubs that have teams of both sexes.
 The majority of these clubs are located in Lancashire and Yorkshire.

-The RFL Women's Rugby League is a competition for female rugby league teams.
-The Women's Super League began in 2017 as the elite women's rugby league competition in the United Kingdom.
+The RFL began control of the female sport in 2013 with the launch of the RFL Women's Rugby League.
+This became the RFL Women's Super League in 2017 as the top level women's rugby league competition in the United Kingdom.

-At international level the Women's England side is commonly referred to as the Great Britain Lionesses In 2006, the RFL announced that after the 2007 All Golds Tour the Great Britain team would no longer compete on a regular basis, and that players would be able to represent England, Wales and Scotland at Test level.
-It is planned that the Great Britain team will come together in future only for occasional tours.
+At international level the Great Britain women's national rugby league team represented the whole of Great Britain; however in 2006 the RFL announced that after the 2007 All Golds Tour the Great Britain team would no longer compete on a regular basis, favouring national teams for the home nations of England, Scotland, and Wales.